-The Pulsar Search Collaboratory (PSC) is a joint project between the Green Bank Observatory and West Virginia University (WVU), funded by the National Science Foundation (NSF).
-The goal of the PSC is to give high school students, and their teachers experience doing real research.
-With this experience they gain the confidence they need to succeed in STEM majors in college!
+The Pulsar Science Collaboratory (PSC) is a joint project between the Green Bank Observatory and West Virginia University (WVU), funded by the National Science Foundation (NSF).
+The goal of the PSC is to give high school students, early college students and their teachers experience doing real research, all while helping pulsar astronomers analyze mountains of data to search for new pulsars!

-In 2015, we expanded the program to include more than 10 colleges and universities around the country.
 Would you like to join the team?
 Twice each academic year we hold a six-week online course to prepare you to be diligent researchers.
-High school teachers and students can sign up.
+Students, teachers and professors can sign up.
 Once you pass muster you will be granted access to “raw” data, and the research begins.
 Active teachers and students may apply to summer camp and attend annual capstone events as well.
 We have a dedicated website for the project.
 Learn more and apply to become a PSC member!

-The Physics Inspiring the Next Generation (PING): Investigating the Cosmos with Green Bank Observatory program is a collaboration between the National Society of Black Physicists (NSBP), the Green Bank Observatory (GBO) and Associated Universities, Inc. (AUI) to expose traditionally underrepresented minorities to science and engineering with a focus on physics and radio-astronomy.
-Launched in 2014, the the PING program focuses on multiple levels of the physics and astronomy pipeline, and includes a 12-day summer camp that engages middle school students in physics and astronomy.
+PING began as collaboration between the National Society of Black Physicists (NSBP), the Green Bank Observatory (GBO) and Associated Universities, Inc. (AUI) to expose traditionally underrepresented minorities to science and engineering with a focus on physics and radio-astronomy.
+Launched in 2014, the the PING program focuses on multiple levels of the physics and astronomy pipeline, and includes a two-week summer camp that engages middle school students in physics and astronomy.

 PING Summer Camp.
-Rising 9th- and 10th-graders will be on location at the Green Bank Science Center for 12 days in 2021, and will be immersed in the research activities of Green Bank Observatory.
-While in residence, students will work in small teams supported by an undergraduate student mentor and a staff scientist (astronomer, physicist, engineer, etc.) to conduct research by observing the universe with a 40-foot diameter radio telescope.
-Supplemental educational activities, including bench experiences building electronic circuits, and coding activities complement the primary research theme.
-In addition, fun whole group activities like swimming, hiking, and biking take place on the GBO campus under the supervision of staff.
-Applications are due April 30th, 2021.
-For more information, including application instructions, please see our PING Summer Camp site.
+Rising 9th-graders will attend camp for 12 days in 2024, and will be immersed in the research activities of Green Bank Observatory.
+Students will work in small teams supported by an undergraduate student mentor and a staff scientist (astronomer, physicist, engineer, etc.) to conduct research by observing the universe with a 40-foot diameter radio telescope.
+Supplemental educational activities, including bench experiences building electronic circuits, and coding activities complement the primary research theme and enhance our engaging atmosphere.
+In addition, fun group activities like star gazing, games, hiking, and talent-share sessions (where mentors teach campers anything from a new language to origami) will take place to promote community building and the overall camp experience.

-The program targets specifically two White House initiatives, My Brother’s Keeper which is working to address the education needs of young men of color, and a second effort to promote interest in science among girls.
-However, ALL current 8th-graders (rising 9th-graders) are welcome to apply!
+The program targets specifically two national initiatives, My Brother’s Keeper which is working to address the education needs of young men of color, and a second effort to promote interest in science among girls.
+However, all current 8th-graders (rising 9th-graders) are welcome to apply!